ccryptoDev/simple_swap/web/README.md

 ### Configure Environment

-Rename `.env.local.example` to `.env` and fill in the appropriate variables.
+Rename `.env.local.example` to `.env.local` and fill in the appropriate variables.

 ### Run